riebeekn/item-analysis-UI-meteor/README.md

 # Item Analysis UI - Meteor

-A very simple throw-away UI for interacting with the [Meteor branch of the item analysis meteor worker](https://github.com/riebeekn/item-analysis-worker/tree/mongo) app.
+A very simple throw-away UI for interacting with the [Mongo branch of the item analysis meteor worker](https://github.com/riebeekn/item-analysis-worker/tree/mongo) app.

 ## Installation (local)
 * Copy /lib/env_var.js.template to env_var.js and fill in the appropriate values.